skaman82/HW3_tracker/README.md

 ## Compass
-• Function: SNot working on my watch yet - compass only mooving a few degrees it i rotate the watch<br>
+• Function: Not working on my watch yet - compass only mooving a few degrees if I rotate the watch<br>
 • UI: switching between the two compass modes not allways work (tapping on the list icon)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/18.jpg" width="300px"/>

 ## Sleep
-• Function & Stats: Not working on my watch yet <br>
+• Tracking & Stats: Not working on my watch yet <br>
 • UI: "All timing" Screen not working / not configurable<br>
 • UI: "add other timing" screen not working / not configurable<br>
 • UI: "Sleep goal" button looks not aligned and has no function<br>